 I have had research or project management roles on various national and international policing projects including the National Police Air Service (NPAS), the Mutual Understanding of Criminal Records Information Project (MUCRI), the Serious Offending by Mobile European Criminals (SOMEC) Project and the Review of Information Management within the Police Service (RIMAPS) Project.

-I joined the Institute of Criminal Justice Studies in 2017 as a Research Associate in the Cybercrime Awareness Clinic, where I currently work on the ORPHEUS project, which focuses on alternative forms of online & offline prevention of violent extremism.
+I joined the School of Criminology and Criminal Justice in 2017 as a Research Associate in the Cybercrime Awareness Clinic, where I currently work on the ORPHEUS project, which focuses on alternative forms of online & offline prevention of violent extremism.

 My research interests include: